GoodbyeNJN/obsidian-plugin-prettier/README.md

 -   Supports Markdown and MDX formats.
 -   Format the entire content or only the selected content.
 -   Automatically format the content when saving the file.
+-   Automatically format the last opened file when the file is closed or switched to another file.
 -   Format embedded code blocks.
 Currently supports js(x), ts(x), css, scss, less, html, json, and yaml.
 -   Optionally remove extra spaces in formatted list items.
 See related discussions [issues#4114](https://github.com/prettier/prettier/issues/4114) and [issues#4281](https://github.com/prettier/prettier/issues/4281).